nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 This section describes some noteworthy details on how certain features are implemented.

 **Note:** In this section, we reference specific class names such as `Person`, `AddressBook`, and other terminology that may differ from the terms used in other parts of this Developer Guide.
-The names used here are intended specifically for code implementation discussions and might not directly correspond to the broader terms used elsewhere in the documentation.
+The terms used here are intended specifically for code implementation discussions and might not directly correspond to the broader terms used elsewhere in the documentation.
 For clarification:
 * `Person` is generally referred to as an Udder in most other sections of this guide.
 * `AddressBook` refers to FindingbrUdders in other contexts within this guide.

+Please note that Udder and `Person` as well as FindingbrUdders and `AddressBook` <u>will be used interchangably</u> in this section to maintain consistency with the implementation-specific discussions.

-Additionally, for clarity regarding the UI components discussed in this section, a screenshot of the user interface - labeled with component names - is included below:
+Additionally, for clarity regarding the UI components discussed in this section, a screenshot of the user interface - partially labeled with component names - is included below:
 <br>

 ![Ui_parts](images/Ui_parts.png)